gammu/gammu/docs/manual/smsd/config.rst

     Database server address.
 It can also contain port or socket path after semicolon, for example ``localhost:/path/to/socket``.

+    For ODBC this is used as Data source name.

     .. versionadded:: 1.28.92

 .. config:option:: PC